lovele0107/JAdES-Checker-beta/README.md

 # JAdES-Checker-beta

-This repository aims at collecting issues/question on the beta vrsion of the JAdES Conformance Checker used during the ETSI JAdES Remote Plugtests Nov 2021) .
+This repository aims at collecting issues/questions on the beta version of the JAdES Conformance Checker tool, used during the ETSI JAdES Remote Plugtests in Nov 2021. .
 See details at https://signature-plugtests.etsi.org/